 Figures 4.2.1a through 4.2.1j provide the top elevation of each of the 10 model layers.
-The top elevations for model layers 1 and 2 were adjusted from the values used by Kelly and others (2004) for either of two reasons.
-If the 1-mile by 1-mile grid cell was refined by a quad tree mesh, a new ground elevation was assigned to each grid cell.
-If the ground surface elevation was less than the average elevation calculated for the grid cell based on a United States Geological Survey 10-meter (32.8-foot) digital elevation model (United States Geological Survey, 2014), then the ground elevation was changed to the calculated ground elevation.
+The top elevations for model layers 1 and 2 were adjusted from the values used by Kelly and others (2004) for two reasons: (1) if the 1-mile by 1-mile grid cell was refined by a quad tree mesh, a new ground elevation was assigned to each grid cell and (2) if the ground surface elevation was less than the average elevation calculated for the grid cell based on a United States Geological Survey 10-meter (32.8-foot) digital elevation model (United States Geological Survey, 2014), then the ground elevation was changed to the calculated ground elevation.

-As shown in Figure 3.5.0a, model layer 2 represents a shallow flow system that is comprised of the up-dip regions of the hydrogeologic units that comprise model layers 3 through 10.
+As shown in Figure 3.5a, model layer 2 represents a shallow flow system comprised of the updip regions of the hydrogeologic units that comprise model layers 3 through 10.
 Figure 4.2.1k shows the spatial distribution of the hydrogeologic units in layer 2.
-The properties and recharge assigned to grid cells in model layer 2 are based on the hydrogeological unit (i.e., hydrogeologic unit) assigned to the grid cell.
-The bottom surface of model layer 2 is also the top surface for the up-dip regions of model layers 3 through 10.
-The confined and down-dip regions of these eight layers are based on grid cell elevations generated by Kelley and others (2004), except for the surface contact between the Calvert Bluff and Simsboro formations.
+The properties and recharge assigned to grid cells in model layer 2 were based on the hydrogeologic unit assigned to the grid cell.
+The bottom surface of model layer 2 is also the top surface for the updip regions of model layers 3 through 10.
+The confined and downdip regions of these eight layers are based on grid cell elevations generated by Kelley and others (2004), except for the surface contact between the Calvert Bluff and Simsboro formations.

 Adjustments were made to the surface contact between the Calvert Bluff and Simsboro formations at the locations marked by the letters A, B, and C in Figure 4.2.1i.
-At these locations, the Simsboro Formation was between 75 and 150 feet thick in the previous model.
+At these locations, the Simsboro Formation was between 75 and 150 feet thick in the 2004 model.
 These small thicknesses were a result of Dutton and others' (2003) use of maps prepared by Ayers and Lewis (1985) that characterized the Simsboro Formation as channelized bands of thick sands in between which relatively thin sands exist.
 Prior to making changes to the top surface of the Simsboro Formation, the proposed changes and data supporting the changes were discussed with the groundwater consultants to the Brazos Valley Groundwater Conservation District (John Seifert, personal communication) and Lost Pines Groundwater Conservation District (Andy Donnelly, personal communication).
 These discussions led to agreement that the mapped Simsboro Formation thickness of less than 150 feet at those three locations should be changed to better reflect the regional Simsboro Formation thickness.